 The revised Wilshire Mullen Project plan calls for the addition of a residential community consisting of 81 market-rate housing units onto a 4.25 acres site fronting Wilshire Boulevard.

 The Wilshire Mullen Project has been updated to create an attractive new residential community, one which reduces parking needs and project vehicle trips, while blending seamlessly into the adjacent Brookside neighborhood.

 Yes.
 Preservation of the Farmers Insurance building is and will continue to be an integral part of the project.

 Working with a seasoned team of adaptive reuse architects and historic consultants, CIM Group, the property owner, will maintain the distinct design of the building while renovating it for residential use.
 CIM Group supports efforts to protect the building and previously submitted an application to the City to designate it a historic-cultural monument.

 Omgivning Architects, Interior Designers and Urbanists will oversee the adaptive reuse of the Farmers Insurance building.
 Bassenian Lagoni will provide the architectural design for the single-family homes.
 Landscape design around the landmark building and townhomes will be overseen by AHBE/MIG Landscape Architects.

 The historic street-facing facades of the Farmers Insurance building will be preserved to maintain the iconic elements of its grand Moderne style originally designed by the Los Angeles architecture firm Walker & Eisen in 1937 to house the Farmers Automotive Insurance Exchange.
 The east facade that faces the proposed adjacent new construction will be renovated to complement the historic character of the building.

 The sixteen single-family homes will be distinctively eclectic to reflect the range of residential architectural styles currently found in the Brookside neighborhood including Andalusian, Spanish Colonial and European inspired cottage homes.

 The project will meet city code and the Park Mile Specific Plan requirements.

-Approximately 263 parking spaces will be provided onsite as well as garages adjacent to individual homes.
+Approximately 263 parking spaces will be provided onsite and offsite as well as garages adjacent to individual homes.
 Ample onsite parking will be provided for guests and visitors.

 No. The project is designed with strict adherence to the Park Mile Specific Plan.